Can You Rehydrate Jerky? Methods and Tips

 Soaked in Flavor: The Soy Sauce and Worcestershire Sauce Technique

 Why not infuse new life into your dry beef jerky by adding a dash of flavor?
 Can you rehydrate beef jerky?
 Absolutely!
+You can also brush the jerky with a liquid and let it sit for a few hours to rehydrate it.
 Simply coat the jerky with a liquid of your choice – it could be soy sauce, Worcestershire sauce, vegetable broth, beef broth, liquid smoke, or even just water.
-Then seal it in an airtight container and let it soak up the moisture for a few hours, but no more than 24 hours.
+Then place the jerky and sauce in a plastic bag or bag, seal it, and refrigerate it for about an hour or overnight to allow it to absorb moisture and improve texture.
+Refrigerating jerky with vegetables in a bag can also help soften it overnight.
+Alternatively, you can use an airtight container and let it soak up the moisture for a few hours, but no more than 24 hours.
 It’s best to use a liquid that matches the original flavor of the jerky, intensifying the tastes you love.

 Get Creative: Using Rehydrated Jerky in a Variety of Dishes